Adrián Barilari: Rata Blanca (1989 - 1993)

 It was then that the singer Saúl Blanch left Rata Blanca, and the group began searching for new singer.
 Although Barilari intended to continue in Dias de Gloria, his own colleagues urged him to bring it into the band.

 After his admission to the impressive success achieved Magos, espadas y rosas (Wizards, Swords and Roses), and was even present at the stadium of Velez Sarsfield as a major group.
 However, success began to wane after Guerrero del Arcoiris (Rainbow Warrior), as well as relations among the members.
 Still out on tour and in 1992 edited En Vivo en Buenos Aires (with Bach Soloists Chamber Orchestra), it would not be released until 1996.
-Finally, with the release of mini album El Libro Oculto (Book of the Occult), and to the wishes of Walter Giardino to bring the band to a heavier style, Adrian left the band to not agree with the new direction set by the guitarist.
+Finally, with the release of mini album El Libro Oculto (The Hidden Book), and to the wishes of Walter Giardino to bring the band to a heavier style, Adrian left the band to not agree with the new direction set by the guitarist.